WeNYLee/Learning/Supervised Learning/README.md

 Navie Bayes is based on Bayes' theorem.

-An instance is classified based on the plurality vote of its neighbors.
+The idea of k-Nearest Neighbors is to classify an instance based on the plurality vote of its k neighbors.